 It’s worth noting that there are TONS of ways to meet your minimum spend requirements.
 Some of them are obvious, some less obvious, and some border on being unethical to some (while others think it’s fine).
 Much smarter people than I have written about this topic, so I’ll defer to their expertise here and here, while Frequent Miler has seemingly made a profession out of doing it here and here, and lots of other places.
 Oh, and Target seemingly made it easy for us a couple of weeks ago, which I wrote about here.

-Now for a couple of other tips and tricks that will help you get started with your first churn.
+Now for a couple of other tips and tricks that will help you get started with your first application cycle.

 CHASE – Has some of the absolute best offers, and very wide variety of cards, but it can be tough to get approved over and over again.
 To improve your odds, I recommend applying for only ONE chase card every 3 months.
 People have definitely been approved for more than one, but it’s usually one personal and one business.
 For best results, apply for a personal card first, then a business card after 3 months, then a personal card after 3 more months, etc. etc. to infinite.
 This will increase your odds drastically.